Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Virtual Screening

-Nonetheless, modeling metal--insulator transitions remains difficult: DFT with various exchange-correlation functionals, or DFT+$U$, remain band theories that provide a second-order energy landscape for the metal--insulator transition.
+Nonetheless, modeling MIT, especially the transition temperature $T_\mathrm{MIT}$, remains difficult: DFT as band theory provides a second-order energy landscape for MIT.
 DFT+Dynamical Mean Field Theory (DMFT) \cite{alex-commphys-22} is significantly more complex in theory and higher in computational cost.
-As a result, method development often focuses on well-known materials, that can be synthesized experimentally with high precision, as in the case of rare-earth nickelate perovskites (\ce{RNiO3}, with R a rare-earth) and \ce{Ca2RuO4}.
+As a result, method development often focuses on well-known materials that can be synthesized with high precision, such as \ch{RNiO3} and \ch{Ca2RuO4}.
 Recent works have found that a first-order transition energy landscape can be obtained within DFT+DMFT \cite{alex-pnas-19}.
-A temperature-induced transition can be obtained as well, as DMFT calculations are done at finite electronic temperature; what is missing however is the entropy of the crystal lattice vibrations (phonon entropy), and as a result transition temperatures are severely overestimated.
-Models developed as part of this work can also allow scientists to separate the role of the crystal lattice, the partially filled electron state, and the coupling between the two.
-Despite the low number of MIT materials, we have developed ML models to predict transition temperatures of possible MIT materials \cite{rf-temperature-24}, and apply them to the materials identified via virtual screening using our classifier.
+A temperature-induced transition can also be modeled, as DMFT calculations are done at finite electronic temperatures; however, the phonon entropy is still missing, resulting in overestimated $T_\mathrm{MIT}$'s.
+Models developed as part of this work also allow scientists to separate the role of the crystal lattice, partially filled electron state, and coupling between the two.
+Despite the low number of MIT materials, we have developed ML models to predict $T_\mathrm{MIT}$'s of possible MIT materials \cite{rf-temperature-24}, and apply them to the materials identified via virtual screening using our classifier.
+Separately, MITs may display local variations in $T_\mathrm{MIT}$'s.
+With the length scale beyond the capability of DFT, we develop phenomenological models with input from ab initio computations, preliminarily demonstrated in synthetic layered materials where local $T_\mathrm{MIT}$'s are controlled \cite{alex-natmater-20, alex-aem-23}.

-Separately, metal--insulator transitions may display local variations in transition temperatures; with the transitions usually first order, this can be understood as a nucleation-like phenomenon.
-Calculations may not easily be performed within DFT at such large length scales: as a result, model calculations - including Landau theory calculations - may need to be performed instead, with only phenomenological input from ab initio computational methods, often with synthetic layered materials in which the local transition temperatures are controlled \cite{alex-natmater-20, alex-aem-23}.